s4ke/Master-Thesis/src/md/024-monads.md

 ~~~~

 where we declare the Monad deliberately on top of `State s` meaning that `State` itself
-is not a monad, but it is a monad together with some state representation `s` ^[We can't have
+is not a monad, but it is a monad together with some state representation `s` ^[We can't
-declared `State` a monad anyways since the Monad is a typeclass with just one type parameter].
+declare `State` a monad anyways since the Monad is a type class with just one type parameter].
 Note how the operations are defined here: `return` encapsulates the given value `x :: a`
 inside the internal function and therefore is equal to the identity `id :: a -> a` function on tuples
 with one parameter already applied.^[With the help of `curry :: ((a, b) -> c) -> a -> b -> c`,